 We have traditionally tested pupils for ASA awards (National Awards and Distance Awards) as part of our programme delivery.

-When we polled our clients last year, the majority we unconcerned about achieving an award (particularly one that was of little relevance) and preferred to use the time effectively in having their pupils learn to swim.
+When we polled our clients in 2006, the majority we unconcerned about achieving an award (particularly one that was of little relevance) and preferred to use the time effectively in having their pupils learn to swim.

-We have evaluated alternatives and at present we have been unable to locate an award process which we feel is of benefit to our pupils.
+There are no real alternatives nor an award process that we feel are of benefit to our pupils.

 So, in the interst of our pupils, we do not offer awards as an integral part of our teaching programme, but we can test pupils on a "by request" basis if it helps.

 Most clients made a preference to be tested using Floaters awards linked to the SwimCare programme rather than ASA (or other) awards.

 We would like to develop this (based on a real test of (multi-function distance and technical skill), but it is uneconomic to do so, unless we have sufficient teaching provides delivering the SwimCare Programme.